Do parking tickets affect insurance rates?

 Lastly, if you receive regular parking citations at home or near work, you could consider making alternative arrangements, such as renting a parking space in a garage, asking your employer for parking assistance or taking public transportation instead.

-While they generally do not affect car insurance rates, here’s what could happen if you don’t pay parking tickets:
+While they generally do not affect car insurance rates, here’s what could happen if you don’t pay your parking tickets:

-A boot on your tire
+A boot on your wheel

 Late fees